nithyaramakrishnan/data-shield/backup-restore.md

     ```
     {: codeblock}

-3. Add the following options to your `helm install` command when installing Data Shield, or to your `helm upgrade` command when upgrading an existing Data Shield instance.
+3. Add the following options to your `helm install` command when you install Data Shield, or to your `helm upgrade` command when you upgrade an existing {{site.data.keyword.datashield_full}} instance.
 Modify the values appropriately for your environment.

     ```
     --set enclaveos-chart.Backup.CronSchedule="0 0 * * *"